geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 So, we have a 4096 sequence length model trained at BS16.
 I would expect a BS8 8192 sequence length to train about the same just because the token

 ##### **Geohot** [[00:28:06](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1686)]
 counts per step match.
 8192 doesn't fit because of SMGEM.
-I do wonder if there's value in finding a fused Swigloo kernel.
+I do wonder if there's value in finding a fused SwiGLU kernel.
 That does like all the..
 Yeah, it does the full FFN in one kernel and it doesn't..
 Yeah.
 How fast do you think you can get our flash attention to it?
 I'm at 330 TFLOPs right now.
 Okay.
 And then do you know what percentage of the TFLOPs that are at 3,000?

 ##### **Wozeparrot** [[00:28:55](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1735)]
 It's quite small.
 8192 is very small context length.
 I think like 70% is GEMM.